Epic Guide to Arkansas Post National Memorial in Arkansas including history, things to so, how to reach the park, and so much more!

-French Explorer Henri de Tonti established a trading post in the flat lands along the Arkansas River in 1686 which was the first permanent French settlement in the entire lower Mississippi Region.
+French Explorer Henri de Tonti established a trading post in the flatlands along the Arkansas River in 1686 which was the first permanent French settlement in the entire lower Mississippi Region.

-By the early 1800’s the Arkansas Post became an important river port and the largest town in the region.
-For a while it was named the capitol of the newly created Arkansas Territory in 1819.
+By the early 1800s the Arkansas Post became an important river port and the largest town in the region.
+For a while, it was named the capital of the newly created Arkansas Territory in 1819.

 In 1863, Union forces attacked a Confederate fort that was established.
 The artillery bombardment devastated the community.

 We honestly thought that this park was maybe going to take us an hour to visit and we were truly wrong.
 This park is absolutely gorgeous.

 We ended up spending 3+ hours longer at this park than we thought we would and we didn't feel like we spent enough time exploring.

 This is one of those parks that just surprise you!
 When we read about the park ahead of time we thought for sure it would take maybe an hour to get through everything.

 Trust us when we say you will want to plan a minimum of 3 to 4 hours at this park if not all day.
 There are so many cool places to explore.